trey0/isaac_user_interface/backend/tiler/README.md

 setup/build.sh
 ```

-Or if working in an Ubuntu 20.04 environment, you can install with:
+Or if working in Ubuntu 20.04, you can install in your local environment with:
 ```bash
 setup/install_local.sh
 ```